-- (a) for the review of matters of procedure only; or - (b) on appeal from any court judgement or ruling under paragraph (a). - (2) A court matter under subsection (1) shall be filed within fourteen days of the decision and shall be heard and determined with forty-five days. - 35.
-The County Governments Act is amended by-
+- (2) A court matter under subsection (1) shall be heard and determined within thirty days of filing. - (3) An appeal from the High Court shall be- - (a) filed within fourteen days of the decision of the High Court; and - (b) heard and determined within forty-five days of filing the appeal. - 34.
+The County Governments Act is amended-